 WHAT DO INVESTORS LOOK FOR WHEN BUYING REAL ESTATE NOTES?

-All real estate note buyers have their own investment appetite, which is decided by the investor’s risk tolerance.
+All mortgage buyers have their own investment appetite, which is decided by the investor’s risk tolerance.
 The secondary mortgage market does not have a set note purchase criteria that all note investors follow.

-Depending on if you are buying performing mortgage notes or non-performing mortgage notes will decide what a real estate note buyer will consider when buying a real estate note for their portfolio.
+Depending on if you are buying performing mortgage notes or non-performing mortgage notes will decide what a mortgage note buyer will consider when buying a real estate note for their portfolio.

 On performing notes, most mortgage note buyers are interested in three major items: